github/docs/content/code-security/codeql-cli/getting-started-with-the-codeql-cli/preparing-your-code-for-codeql-analysis.md

 Once the codebase is ready, you can run `codeql database create` to create the database.

-For information about using the {% data variables.product.prodname_codeql_cli %} in a third-party CI system to create results to display in {% data variables.product.prodname_dotcom %} as code scanning alerts, see [Configuring {% data variables.product.prodname_codeql_cli %} in your CI system](/code-security/code-scanning/using-codeql-code-scanning-with-your-existing-ci-system/configuring-codeql-cli-in-your-ci-system).
+For information about using the {% data variables.product.prodname_codeql_cli %} in a third-party CI system to create results to display in {% data variables.product.prodname_dotcom %} as code scanning alerts, see "[Configuring {% data variables.product.prodname_codeql_cli %} in your CI system](/code-security/code-scanning/using-codeql-code-scanning-with-your-existing-ci-system/configuring-codeql-cli-in-your-ci-system)".
 For information about enabling {% data variables.product.prodname_codeql %} code scanning using {% data variables.product.prodname_actions %}, see {% ifversion code-scanning-without-workflow %}"[AUTOTITLE](/code-security/code-scanning/enabling-code-scanning/configuring-default-setup-for-code-scanning)" and {% endif %}"[AUTOTITLE](/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/configuring-advanced-setup-for-code-scanning)."

 ## Running `codeql database create`